jmbeach/duolingo-vocab-lists/README.md

 However, now the program parses words from the website [duome](https://duome.eu/Jared5788/progress) which has a very comprehensive list of the words for each course.
 Switched to this approach based on the [detailed blog post](https://melledijkstra.github.io/science/extracting-duolingo-vocabulary-to-quizlet) by [Melle Dijkstra](https://melledijkstra.github.io/).

-There are similar posts for other languages that could be processed in the same way to generate these files.

 To use the provided code:

 ## Step 1: Clone it.